 For some reason i though that title was quite funny…

 I was a bit of a late comer to RSS.
 It was one of those buzz words i’d heard lots about but wasn’t really sure about what it could do for me.
-Then one quiet afternoon i looked into it a little more, anti acidity drugs online, subscribed to Newsgator and was hooked!
+Then one quiet afternoon i looked into it a little more, subscribed to Newsgator and was hooked!

 Since i read a lot of blogs RSS is such a no-brainer now.
 If not preaching to the converted an few nice simple explanations of RSS are: